 Freeze-dried foods are more expensive, but they use less fuel and water to prepare meals.
 Dehydrated foods typically need water to cook them and are a lot cheaper.
 But dehydrated foods will use more fuel to heat the meals to be able to eat them.
 This is where you have to weigh your options.

 The more dehydrated food you buy the more fuel you will need.
 If you have the sunshine, I highly suggest a Sun Oven.
 This gem uses zero fuel, yay!
 But if you rarely have the sunshine needed to make them work do not buy one.

 I have tried just about every emergency survival food storage item on the market.
 I have been blessed by many companies giving me boxes to try and then write a review about them.
 Whatever you decide to buy please look at the ounces in each can and the cost of shipping.
 Not all #10 cans are equal in price and quality.
 Look at the ingredients to compare them.
 Here are just a few of my favorite companies.

 Honeyville, Thrive Life, Mountain House, and Valley Food Storage, to name just a few.
 Now, emergency food storage is awesome, but we need water to go with it.

 By now you know that the American Red Cross recommends one-gallon per person per day.
 I highly recommend four-gallons per person per day.
 We need water to hydrate ourselves, cook meals, and maintain personal hygiene, to name just a few things.

 Emergency Survival Food

 Hard White Wheat

-There is something about having a garden to produce emergency food storage, but also have the skills to cook from scratch.
+There is something about having a garden to produce survival food and emergency food storage.
+But we also need to have the skills to cook from scratch.
 If you can learn to make bread, tortillas or crackers you can survive with the foods I have listed above.
-Of course, this is a very short list, but it gives you an idea where to start with a few cans here and there.
+Of course, this is a very short list, but it gives you an idea of where to start with a few cans here and there.
 Thanks for being prepared for the unexpected.
-May God bless you for your efforts.
+May God bless this world, Linda